nikspyratos/toybox/README.md

   - Find a nice usable starter template for landing pages
   - Contact form
     - Investigate [Lara Zeus](https://larazeus.com/)
+  - Investigate if it's feasible to create something like or integrate [Jigsaw](https://jigsaw.tighten.com/) into this repo
 - Redis:
   - For project consistency I think Redis & Horizon should not be included by default, but should be easy to add with some minor instructions.
   - Redo default setup to use default queue driver & filesystem cache.